LayerManager/layman/doc/data-storage.md

 ### Filesystem
 Data is saved to LAYMAN_DATA_DIR directory.

 **User directory** is created in LAYMAN_DATA_DIR directory for every user who reserved username.
 Name of the user directory is the same as username.
-Every user-related information is saved in user directory.
+User-related information is saved in user directory.

 **Publication directory** is created inside user directory for each publication (e.g. map or layer) the user published.
 Name of the publication directory is the same as name of the publication (e.g. layername or mapname).
-Every publication-related information is saved in publication directory.
+Publication-related information is saved in publication directory.

 Filesystem is used as persistent data store, so data survives Layman restart.